-Many people are probably wondering why is their fasting blood sugar higher on low carb.
+Many people are probably wondering why is their fasting blood sugar higher on low carbs.
 As a matter of fact, dozens of paleo and ketogenic forums have discussions on this topic.

-However,you should not jump into conclusions, there are 5 things you should know.
+However, we should not jump to conclusions, there are 5 things we should know.

 This means that one reading of 100 mg or dl may be as high as 115 and as low as 85 which is a big variation.
 The software engineer, Dave Feldman, said that he had a huge variation in the results.

-Therefore, it is crucial to wash the hands before testing.
-However, you should bear in mind that certain soaps have additives such as honey which can distort readings.
+Therefore, it is crucial to wash your hands before testing.
+However, people should bear in mind that certain soaps have additives such as honey which can distort readings.

 Other factors which may lead to lower or higher readings are environmental conditions such as high altitudes.
 And also strips which are too cold or too hot.
-Therefore, when you get an unexpected high reading, do one more.
+Therefore, when people get an unexpectedly high reading, do one more.

-Stress is an inevitable part of our lives, but some people have a harder time releasing or reducing the stress.
-That might play out in constant tension, restlessness, insomnia, poor sleep and anxiety.
+Stress is an inevitable part of our lives, but some people have a harder time releasing or reducing stress.
+That might play out in constant tension, restlessness, insomnia, poor sleep, and anxiety.

-The cortisol is actually a stress hormone.
-This hormone mediates the “fight or flight” physiologic response, and it directly impacts the sugar levels.
-According to Dr. Jason Fung, prolonged cortisol stimulation can raise the blood sugar levels.
+Cortisol is actually a stress hormone.
+This hormone mediates the “fight or flight” physiologic response, and it directly impacts sugar levels.
+According to Dr. Jason Fung, prolonged cortisol stimulation can raise blood sugar levels.

-It is the said that the blood sugar on average is from 20 to 30 points higher in the morning when you didn’t get enough rest.
-In order to reduce the stress, you can do yoga in the morning and focus on other activities which will reduce your stress.
+It is said that blood sugar on average is from 20 to 30 points higher in the morning when people didn’t get enough rest.
+In order to reduce stress, people can do yoga in the morning and focus on other activities which will reduce their stress.

-Also, you can try to drink from 1 to 2 glasses of wine at night in order to lower your readings.
-However, for this, you will need to consult your doctor first.
+Also, they can try to drink from 1 to 2 glasses of wine at night in order to lower their readings.
+However, for this, they will need to consult their doctor first.

-The majority of people who are doing long-term low carb diet have higher fasting blood sugar.
+The majority of people who are doing a long-term low-carb diet have higher fasting blood sugar.
 However, that does not mean that they have problems with blood glucose.

-If you take a closer look at a 24 hours log of blood sugar you will notice a high in the morning and after that a steady decline during the day, without big excursions in the sugar levels even after your meals.
+If people take a closer look at a 24-hour log of blood sugar they will notice a high in the morning and after that a steady decline during the day, without big excursions in the sugar levels even after their meals.

-This i known by the name physiologic insulin resistance, and it is not like pathologic insulin resistance.
+This is known by the name physiologic insulin resistance, and it is not like pathologic insulin resistance.

-The pathologic insulin resistance is actually induced by higher levels of insulin, i.e., hyperinsulinemia.
-This is a prominent feature regarding diabetes type 2, PCOS, i.e., polycystic ovarian syndrome and more.
+Pathologic insulin resistance is actually induced by higher levels of insulin, i.e., hyperinsulinemia.
+This is a prominent feature regarding type 2, PCOS, i.e., polycystic ovarian syndrome, and more.

 Therefore, in order to lower the confusion, the physiological insulin resistance is known by the name adaptive glucose sparing.

 Before the keto diet, the muscles were the main sites to use and soak up sugar in the blood for energy.
-However, they prefer fat as fuel on the long-term keto diet.
+However, they prefer fat as fuel in the long-term keto diet.

-You must wonder why are blood glucose highest in the morning.
-It is a phenomenon when glucagon, cortisol, adrenaline and growth hormones pulse the liver to wake you up and move spurring gluconeogenesis for those cells which need sugar.
+People must wonder why are blood glucose highest in the morning.
+It is a phenomenon when glucagon, cortisol, adrenaline, and growth hormones pulse the liver to wake people up and move to spur gluconeogenesis for those cells which need sugar.

-The HbA1c test estimates the sugar level in the blood in the previous 3 months by counting the sugar molecules fast on your red blood cells.
+The HbA1c test estimates the sugar level in the blood in the previous 3 months by counting the sugar molecules fast on one’s red blood cells.